Statement Of Intent

 The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the government in 2015.
-At Whittonstall and Broomley First Schools these values are reinforced regularly and in many following ways.
+At Broomley First School these values are reinforced regularly and in many following ways.
 We keep an up to date audit of all such teaching and learning opportunities.

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
-The elections of the School Council members, Curriculum Champions and Sports Leaders are based solely on staff and pupil votes, reflecting our British electoral system and demonstrating democracy in action.
+The elections of the School Council members, School Librarians and Eco Council are based solely on staff and pupil votes, reflecting our British electoral system and demonstrating democracy in action.
 The council has its own budget and is able to genuinely effect change within the school.
+We work with the local councillor Anne Dale to host regular Democracy days and have school trips to our local council chambers.

 The Rule of Law